collin80/TeslaBMS/README.md

-Arduino compatible project to interface with the BMS board on Tesla Model S modules.
+Arduino compatible project to interface with the BMS slave board on Tesla Model S modules.

 The modules are daisy-chained together with a TTL interface.
 The interface uses a Molex 15-97-5101 connector and runs at